 - Shoniqua Roach became Assistant Professor in Women’s and Gender Studies at the University of Oregon.

 - Ryan Stillwagon served as the editorial assistant of the Journal of Health and Social Behavior (2016-17).
+Ryan is currently a PhD candidate in the Department of Sociology at the University of British Columbia

 - Anna Terwiel became Visiting Assistant Professor of Political Science at Trinity College-Hartford.